 Can you believe it is already August?!
 The days are long and it is HOT.
 Summer is in full swing, and I have no desire for it to leave just yet!
 I feel like I'm just getting into the swing of my summer-mode.
 Anyone else feel the same way?
 I am definitely not ready to start back to school in the next couple weeks.
 But for now I'm not going to think about all the craziness that is about to start, and just enjoy the relaxation and ease of these summer days.

-While I’m doing just that, you can guarantee that I will be enjoying this beet carpaccio as an light appetizer or refreshing side.
+While I'm doing just that, you can guarantee that I will be enjoying this beet carpaccio as an light appetizer or refreshing side.
 This simple recipe is a vegetarian take on the classic carpaccio.
 A carpaccio by definition is a thinly sliced raw meat or fish, typically beef or tuna, that is accompanied by a vinaigrette or sauce and served as an appetizer.
-Keeping consistent with the Nourished by Nutrition philosophy, I’m using beets in place of the raw meat.
-I roasted the beets in the oven to develop their sweetness and soft, “meaty” texture.
-Once sliced, I let the beets soak in a bath of balsamic vinegar.
+This recipe takes this concept and puts a veggie spin on it by using beets in place of the raw meat.
+The beets are roasted in the oven to develop their sweetness and soft, "meaty" texture.
+Once sliced, the beets soak in a bath of balsamic vinegar.
 The tart acidic flavor is the perfect balance to the earthiness that still lingers in the roasted beets.
-To serve, I place the beets in a single layer on a platter to mimic a classic carpaccio.
-Then, I finished it off with a handful of arugula, salt, pepper and drizzle of olive oil sweetened with brown rice syrup.
+To serve, place the beets in a single layer on a platter to mimic a classic carpaccio.
+Then, finish it off with a handful of arugula, salt, pepper and drizzle of olive oil sweetened with brown rice syrup or honey.

 This appetizer makes quite a statement, yet it is so simple!
 The natural color of the beets is absolutely stunning.
 I love how the fuchsia color bleeds from the beets, leaving its mark on the flatware while contrasting with the green arugula and white feta.
 The tart balsamic cuts the earthiness of the beets, yet blends together nicely with their natural sweetness.
 However, it is the sweetened olive oil really makes this dish.
 The light flavor of the extra virgin olive oil is tainted with the slightest hint of sweetness that makes this appetizer irresistible.